What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Thank you for your opinion!

-Write in the comments what questions you did not receive an answer to, we will definitely respond!
+Write in the comments what questions you have not received an answer to, we will definitely respond!

 helped